edgedb/rfcs/text/1027-no-factoring.rst

 The fix is to wrap the ``name`` in the if condition with a ``select``.
 I'm not sure how we could possibly make that make sense to a user.

-TODO: "cannot reference correlated set" and "changes the interpretation of ... elsewhere in the query" are bizarre error messages but I'm not sure if there is any message that would make users understand them
+It is likely that there is better wording for the messages "cannot reference correlated set" and "changes the interpretation of ... elsewhere in the query", but I'm not certain it would be enough to make them easy to understand.

 Implementation Concerns